 Both the Golden Retriever and Poodle are excellent family pets.
 This is why Goldendoodles are such a popular choice for families.

 F1 and F1B Goldendoodles are very similar in personality so they are equally great family pets.
 There is no one dog that would better suit a family.
 They are especially good dogs for first timers and families with children because of their smarts and patience.

 What might make them better for a specific family is what each family wants from their dog.

 Golden Retrievers are very sociable, lively, playful and silly dogs.
 There won’t be a moment that you won’t be laughing with them.
 Poodles are extremely intelligent, proud, affectionate and protective.
-They might not be always cuddles like the Golden with everyone and they might give the side-eye to strangers.
+They might not always be cuddling with everyone, like the Golden, and they might give the side-eye to strangers.

 These key differences also make the F1 and F1B Goldendoodle different.